 This month, we’re highlighting three books written by top barkeeps.
 At once entertaining, educational and informative, each of these books offers hard-won advice from the pros.
 Plus, buying or preordering these books—try shopping at Bookshop or Indiebound to give a local bookstore some love—is one way to help support your favorite bartenders.

 Shawn Soole (Mixellany Limited, $26)

-A guide to the cocktail bars (and bartenders) of Canada, penned by Victoria, B.C., barman Shawn Soole, “Great Northern Cocktails” is organized by region, making for fine armchair travel, but at heart it’s a cocktail book, not a travelogue.
+A guide to the cocktail bars (and bartenders) of Canada, penned by Victoria, British Columbia, barman Shawn Soole, “Great Northern Cocktails” is organized by region.
+You could use this book armchair travel, but at heart it’s a cocktail book, not a travelogue.
 Each page spotlights a specific bartender and one of their original cocktails.
 This is not Cocktails 101; many of the drinks are showpieces, featuring esoteric ingredients and advanced techniques.
 For example, the Death for Breakfast, from Manitoba bartender Elsa Taylor, is made with rum and Froot Loop orgeat, served in a cereal bowl and garnished with a hollowed-out orange filled with absinthe and set aflame.

 Steal this tip: Soole publishes the recipe for his own “weird house syrup” in the back of the book.
 It’s the result of years of experimentation: 1.5 parts turbinado sugar to 1 part water, simmered until dissolved.
 It yields “the perfect ratio for brown and white spirits, spirit-forward to mixed,” he says.

 Ivy Mix (Ten Speed Press, $25)